yishn/Spirit/README.md

 # Spirit

-Just a beautiful, minimal photo journal in PHP.
+Just a beautiful, minimal, database-free photo journal in PHP.
 This is a work in progress.

 ![Screenshot](screenshot.png)